Connor Wong

 Connor Sun-Han Wong (born May 19, 1996) is an American professional baseball catcher and infielder for the Boston Red Sox of Major League Baseball (MLB).
 He is 5 ft 10 in and 181 lb, he bats and throws right-handed.
 He made his MLB debut in June 2021, prior to which he played every position except pitcher in the minor leagues.

 Amateur career

 Wong attended Pearland High School in Pearland, Texas, where he played baseball.
-He is the stepson of former Montreal Expos and Milwaukee Brewers pitcher Matt Maysey.
 In his senior year of 2014, he earned all-state honors as a shortstop.
 After not being selected in the 2014 MLB draft, he enrolled at the University of Houston where he played college baseball for the Cougars.